nmoton/CPSC-233-FROGGER/README.md

 </p>

 ## INTRODUCTION
 The objective of this project was for our team of three to recreate, with several modifications, Atari's 1981 hit arcade game Frogger, in Java.
 This project fell under "Category C - Animation Application or Game" on the CPSC 233 Final Project Assignment Page.
-This project was completed well before the end of the 2018 summer semester deadline (within a 6 week period) and received a final grade of 100%.
+This project was completed well before the end of the 2018 summer semester deadline (within a 6 week period).
 ## BACKGROUND
 ### The Assignment
 All students registered in CPSC 233 in the 2018 summer semester, were required to work in randomly assigned teams of five to complete a final project in Java worth 25% of their grade.